 If you click the Fill Input Values From These Values button in the Last Source Values section, all the values from that section will be copied into the corresponding input values and the projection values will be updated.

-If you click the Fill Input Values From These Values button in the Lot Values section, the lot's In Date, In Weight, Purchase Dollars, and Interest Rate fields will be copied into the input values.
-In addition, the Sale Dollars field will also be updated in either of these conditions:
+If you click the Fill Input Values From These Values button in the Lot Values section, the lot's In Date, In Weight, Purchase Price, and Interest Rate fields will be copied into the input values.
+The input values Out Weight will be updated to reflect the same weight gain from the copied In Weight as exists in the source values.
+In addition, the Sale Price field will also be updated as follows:

 It is common for the button in the Last Source Values section to be clicked first and (assuming you've entered something in the Projected Sales field) the button in the Lot Values section to be clicked immediately after.
 This normally results in the input values being the ones you want to start with and can tweak as necessary.